- The Washington Times - Wednesday, December 24, 2025

 The Chinese military is continuing a massive, decades-long arms buildup, including a shift in nuclear force doctrine that increases the danger of a direct attack on the U.S., according to the Pentagon’s annual China military power report.

-“China’s historic military buildup has made the U.S. homeland increasingly vulnerable,” the report states.
-“China maintains a large and growing arsenal of nuclear, maritime, conventional long-range strike, cyber and space capabilities able to directly threaten Americans’ security,” according to the report.
+China’s historic military buildup has made the U.S. homeland increasingly vulnerable,” the report states.
+“China maintains a large and growing arsenal of nuclear, maritime, conventional long-range strike, cyber and space capabilities able to directly threaten Americans’ security,” the report says.

-The annual assessment made public Tuesday warns that the People’s Liberation Army continues to progress toward its 2027 modernization goals that include preparations for using force to annex Taiwan and threatening nuclear strikes on the United States to prevent American forces from intervening in a defense of the self-ruled island.
+The annual assessment, made public Tuesday, warns that the People’s Liberation Army continues to progress toward its 2027 modernization goals that include preparations for using force to annex Taiwan and threatening nuclear strikes on the United States to prevent American forces from intervening in a defense of the self-ruled island.

-However, the U.S. military is ready to defend American interests in the Indo-Pacific and, as outlined in a recent White House strategy, “we seek only to deny the ability of any country in the Indo-Pacific to dominate us or our allies.”
+However, the U.S. military is ready to defend American interests in the Indo-Pacific, and, as outlined in a recent White House strategy, “we seek only to deny the ability of any country in the Indo-Pacific to dominate us or our allies.”

-As part of a nuclear buildup that U.S. Strategic Command leaders have called a “breakout” and “breathtaking” in speed and scale, China also made progress in producing what the report called “early warning counterstrike (EWCS) capability.”
+As part of a nuclear buildup that U.S. Strategic Command leaders have called a “breakout” and “breathtaking” in speed and scale, China has made progress in producing what the report called “early warning counterstrike (EWCS) capability.”

-“China likely will continue to refine and train on this capability throughout the rest of the decade, the report said.
+China is likely to continue refining and training on this capability throughout the rest of the decade, the report said.

 For the first time, the Pentagon report identified the location and configuration of the three large missile silo fields at Yulin, Yumen and Hami, where a total of 320 ICBMs will be deployed.